Cambodia

 Rank 2023 this month

-The top three U.S. exports by value in January were Passenger vehicles, (2) Soybean oilcake, and (3) Sugar and starch residues.
+The top three U.S. exports by value in March were Passenger vehicles, (2) Soybean oilcake, and (3) Sugar and starch residues.
 The top three U.S. imports from Cambodia, also by value, were Solar panels, etc., (2) Handbags, wallets, and (3) Rubber tires.
-By tonnage, the top three U.S. exports were (1) Sugar and starch residues, (2) Soybeans, and (3) Soybean oilcake.
+By tonnage, the top three U.S. exports were (1) Sugar and starch residues, (2) Soybean oilcake, and (3) Soybeans.
 The top three U.S. imports, also by tonnage, were (1) Solar panels, etc., (2) Rubber tires, and (3) Handbags, wallets.

 Top Trading Ports